kevinb9n/kevinb9n.github.io/docs/index.md

 ### Other stuff about me

-* I love music, math, games, puzzles, cycling, and most of all my family.
+* I love music, math, games, puzzles, cycling, but mostly my wife and two daughters.

 ### Notes to self